vaadin/context-menu/README.md

 ## Contributions

 Contributions are welcome, but there are no guarantees that they are accepted as such.
-Process for contributing is the following:
-- Fork this project
-- Create an issue to this project about the contribution (bug or feature) if there is no such issue about it already.
-Try to keep the scope minimal.
-- Develop and test the fix or functionality carefully.
-Only include minimum amount of code needed to fix the issue.
-- Refer to the fixed issue in commit
-- Send a pull request for the original project
-- Comment on the original issue that you have implemented a fix for it
+Please contact sami@vaadin.com

 ## License & Author